bwalshe/simple_http_server/README.md

 This is a pretty standard pattern in concurrent programming known as a **Thread Pool**.
-Thread pools are more general than the what is described above - instead of putting connections on the queue, we put generic *jobs* on there, and the thread pool executes whatever is in the job instead of a specific set of instructions to read a connection and generate a response.
+Thread pools are more general of course - instead of putting connections on the queue, we put generic *jobs* on there, and the thread pool executes whatever is in the job instead of reading a connection and generating a response.

 If we were using a JVM language then we could just use the built in method [Executors.fixedThreadPool(int n)](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/concurrent/Executors.html#newFixedThreadPool(int))